Noah-KS/Counter-JS/README.md

 ### ✅ 3 & 4.
 Calculator in Javascript / Calculator in React
 - **Description**: A calculator that can perform complex equations involving infinite operators, adhering to the order of operations (ex: 3 * 4 + 51 / 3 - 3).

 ### ⚡ 5 & 6.
-Basic Form Validation in Javascript / Basic Form Validation in React
+Form Validation in Javascript / Form Validation in React

 ### 🔴 7 & 8.
 COVID Statistics Database in Javascript / COVID Statistics Database in React

 ### 🔴 9 & 10.
 Menu Ordering Website in Javascript / Menu Ordering Website in React

-## Simple Projects
+### Others
+Notes App
+Speech Synthesizer